What Is Dental Insurance and How Does It Work?

 At Wilkerson Insurance Agency in Farmers Branch, we help Texas residents find dental plans that actually fit their needs and budget.
 As an independent broker, we compare dental insurance plans from multiple carriers so you see real options instead of being limited to just one company’s plans.

-• Independent broker, not tied to one carrier: We shop dental plans across several insurers so you get the best choices for your situation without any bias.
+We shop dental plans across several insurers so you get the best choices for your situation without any bias.

-• 15+ years serving Texas residents: We know which carriers and plans actually deliver when you need care, based on real experience in the Texas market.
+We know which carriers and plans actually deliver when you need care, based on real experience in the Texas market.

-• Individual, family, and group dental plans: Coverage options for singles, families, and businesses of any size.
+We offer coverage options for singles, families, and businesses of any size.
 Texas employers can also explore group health insurance options that may bundle dental benefits.

-• No-cost consultations: Clear, professional plan comparisons and advice at no charge and with no pressure.
+You receive clear, professional plan comparisons and advice at no charge and with no pressure.

+Local service with easy access for clients across all of Texas.
 We have helped more than 2,000 Texas clients avoid surprises at the dentist by explaining every detail upfront.
-Our focus is simple: find the right plan for you, not the one with the highest commission.

 Frequently Asked Questions